MolBIFFM/diana/README.md

 ]
 ```

-A list of input gene or protein accessions.
+A list of input gene or protein accessions, alternative to extraction from tabular file.

 ```json
 [